NethermindEth/Forta-Agents/Benqi-Agents/Qi-Transfers/README.md

 ### Mainnet

-The agent behaviour can be verified with the following test transactions in `AVAX Mainnet Network` if `TRANSFERED_TOKEN_THRESHOLD` is lowered to 6000.
+The bot behaviour can be verified with the following test transactions in `AVAX Mainnet Network` if `TRANSFERED_TOKEN_THRESHOLD` is lowered to 6000.

 - 0x86cec2063f9f9941823b69d16c7cdc729ad21bc4d1384f203ad2c852c1e7c1c4 (Large Transfer and Large Balance)

 ### Testnet

 A PoC `QI Token Contract` is deployed on `AVAX Testnet Network` to catch the monitored conditions.
-In order to run this agent on `AVAX Testnet Network`, two steps must be done:
+In order to run this bot on `AVAX Testnet Network`, two steps must be done:

 1. `isTestnet` variable must be changed to `true` at `src/utils.ts` line 8: